strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Wireshark/Wireshark.md

 ![](attachments/Clipboard_2020-12-09-18-47-21.png)

-This gives us a breakdown of who was chatting with what systems the most.
+This gives us a breakdown of who was chatting with what system the most.
 Click it again and it will sort the opposite direction and show you the least:

 ![](attachments/Clipboard_2020-12-09-18-48-14.png)